TAMILAZHAGANCLOUD/shell-day8/README.md

-day 8 scrpit included some funcation called helper function to indentify the command arguments
+day 8 scrpit included some function called helper function to indentify the command line arguments